Sea Lavender, Statice

 Limonium dumosa, L. latifolium, L. perezii

-Growing 24-30 inches tall, this hardy perennial produces up to a dozen 18-24 inch multi-branched flower heads (carrying hundreds of ¼ inch blooms) which create a delightful, soft lavender haze.
+Growing 24-30 in. tall, this hardy perennial produces up to a dozen 18-24 in. multi-branched flower heads (carrying hundreds of ¼ in. blooms) which create a delightful, soft lavender haze.
 Flowers are excellent for cutting, retain color even when dried.
 Easy to grow in full sun and well-drained soil.
 Winter hardy to zone 3.

-Sow Limonium seeds in cell packs or flats, press into soil and lightly cover.
+Sow seeds in cell packs or flats, press into soil and lightly cover.
 Kept at 70-75° F. germination is in 8-21 days.
-Can direct sow into prepared seed beds after all danger of frost, in groups of 3-4 seeds spaced 18-24 inches apart.
+Can direct sow into prepared seed beds after all danger of frost, in groups of 3-4 seeds spaced 18-24 in. apart.
 Thin to the strongest plant.
-See Starting Your Seeds for more information.